-Discover all you need to know about What Is Escarole.
-From belonging to the endive family, to the vitamin content, then on to how to prepare it.
-All you need to know about them right here.
+What Is Escarole?
+We lay out the following: belonging to the endive family, the vitamin content, and then on to how to prepare it.

 Escarole is part of the endive family.
-The leaves of it in comparison to the rest of the endive family are broader and paler.
-They are also less better, by comparison.
+The leaves of it, in comparison to the rest of the endive family, are broader and paler.
+They are also less better, than the others.
 In taste they are difficult to distinguish from radicchio, but not by looks.

 Escarole are high in folic acids, fiber as well as vitamins A and K. The greens can either be eaten raw or after they have been gently cooked.

 There are many different ways to cook escarole.
 It can often be found in Italian wedding soup, included in a mild salad, or any other form you like to eat bitter greens.
 One fun fact for you is that a head of escarole has more nutrients in it than a head of iceberg lettuce contains.
 A head of escarole that is about medium in size will usually result in about seven cups of torn leaves.